Kanyakumari: The End of the Road

-There I stood, feet soaking in the confluence of 3 seas, at the land’s end of the country, at the tip of my indian journey.
-Kanyakumari is a small simple village located at the South tip of India.
-It is situated at the junction of the Indian Ocean, Bay of Bengal and the Arabian Sea.
-They say…
+There I stood, with my feet soaking in the confluence of three seas, at the land’s end of the country, at the tip of my Indian journey.
+Kanyakumari, a quaint and unassuming village, graces the southern extremity of the Indian subcontinent.
+Nestled at the confluence of the Indian Ocean, Bay of Bengal, and the Arabian…

 Keep readingUnder a Keralan Sun